 Here are some features the right software tool can offer:

-Aligned communication: The right tool should host communication in one place, making it easy for teams to connect about projects, tasks, and tactical plans.
+Aligned communication: The right tool should host communication in one central dashboard, making it easy for teams to connect about projects, tasks, and tactical plans.

 Assigned tasks: Assigning team members to tasks can create accountability and can also organize dependencies to ensure work doesn’t fall through the cracks.